 If you missed the beginning, you can go read Chapter 1!
 And now, here’s Chapter 2!

 Last week, you read about how Austin & Ally star Laura Marano is working with UNICEF to help improve children’s lives around the world.
 Today, I’m going to show you how YOU can help.
-On Halloween, instead of just trick-or-treating for candy, you can ask for UNICEF donations, too.
+On Halloween, instead of just trick-or-treating for candy, you can trick-or-treat for UNICEF donations, too.

 Here’s what you need to do.